c4cs-2/c4cs-2.github.io/_commands/tools/sftp.md

     $ sftp user@hostname:documents/*.zip

-this would retrieve all the files in the /documents directory that has the .zip extension
+this would retrieve all the files in the documents directory on the remote system that has the .zip extension

 ### Some standard SFTP commands